Free Gantt Chart Excel Template

 Daily, Weekly, Monthly, Quarterly, Half-Yearly and Yearly View.

-Ability to select resources for tasks and assign costs.
+Ability to assign resources to tasks and track resource cost

 Set the holiday calendar to exclude holidays in the Gantt chart.